About the ACT® Reading Test

 ACT Reading Review Tips

-1. Learn the theme of the passage
+1. Identify the passage theme

-2. Consider reading the questions first
+2. Skim the questions first

-3. Use the elimination method
+3. Use the process of elimination

 Going back and forth between the test booklet and the bubble sheet for every question can be time-consuming.
 Marking answers on the test booklet first and then filling out the bubble sheet can save you a lot of time.